This section contains information on

 - Overland stormwater flows caused by damaged/missing downpipes or guttering or overflows from a rainwater tank

-If your neighbour’s downpipes or guttering is damaged or missing (not blocked), or if your neighbour has failed to connect the overflow of a rainwater tank to their underground stormwater system, you can report this matter to Councils Building Department on 03 5261 0600 and a Building Order for Minor Works may be issued.
+If your neighbour’s downpipes or guttering is damaged or missing (not blocked), or if your neighbour has failed to connect the overflow of a rainwater tank to their underground stormwater system, you can report this matter to Councils Building Department on 03 5261 0600 to investigate.

 If you are intending to carry out building works under a building permit, you have an obligation under the building act to protect any adjoining/neighbouring properties from potential damage.